mikeyzazula/SchoolAssignments/wordifier/README.txt

-1:
+# description of files

-Program 3 - The 'main' program that everything runs from.
-Has the main in it as well as huffmans algorithim.
+Program 3 - The 'main' program that everything is called from.
+Calls the main in it as well as the  huffman algorithim.

-Heap : Has the heap class and all the needed heap functions such as mineapify, insert, and delete.
+Heap : Contains the heap class and needed heap functions such as mineapify, insert, and delete that are used to implement huffman encoding.

-node: basic constructor class.
+node: basic node constructor class.

-2:
-The main function that should be compiled is "main" in the Program3.java.
+Analysis txt is the output file that we get displaying total bits, bits saved, and bits after the encoding.

+Other .txt files are test cases.

+Issues and experience:

-3: I spent around 90% of my time working on this project debugging.
-I knew something was wrong with my insert or delete, because after x amount of run throughs, my list would randomly get completely messed up. eventually, it ended up just being an indexing issue in delete. that was pretty depressing.
+I spent the majority of my time on this project debugging.
+I knew something was wrong with my insert or delete, because after x amount of run throughs, my list would randomly get completely messed up.
+Eventually, it ended up just being an indexing issue in delete.